cspa-exam/open-standards/standards/JavaScript/README.md

 And finally, this set does not test every single little aspect of JavaScript.
 Instead, it intends to cover difficult but fundamental concepts, as well as common pitfalls of the language.

+**Minor Note**: Questions in parts 1-4 are all written in ES5.
+Newer langauge features are great; they are primarily covered in part 5.

 ## Topics Covered

 ### Part 1